Subscription Modal Banner

 If you fail to pay your credit card or loan for a given period (usually up to 180 days), banks or loan providers will close the account and seize the asset (for secured loans).
 They will endorse or sell your account to a collections agency.

-Sadly, you can’t restart or wipe your credit score clean.
-While you can’t delete records of your financial activities, you can improve your credit score over time to make it good as new.
+Sadly, you can’t reset or wipe your credit score clean.
+While you can’t delete records of your financial activities, you can improve your credit score over time to make it as good as new.

 2. How quickly does your credit score improve?